Seven Strategies To Help Prevent Anxiety Attacks

 Online therapy can help you manage anxiety

-While you can use many of these strategies to reduce the risks of panic attacks at home, you don’t need to address anxiety alone.
+While you can use many of these strategies to reduce the risks of recurring panic attacks at home, you don’t need to address anxiety alone.
 A licensed therapist can offer personalized tips for preventing anxiety attacks, and help you build a self-care plan that reflects your interests and goals.

 A growing body of research supports the use of online therapy for a variety of mental health conditions, including anxiety disorders.
 For example, in a wide-ranging review of meta-analyses—which included 166 total studies—researchers concluded that online cognitive behavioral therapy is an effective form of care for a variety of anxiety disorders.
 Cognitive behavioral therapy is a widely utilized modality for anxiety, helping participants recognize and replace negative thought patterns that may be underlying symptoms.
+Therapy can be especially beneficial if you’re dealing with a condition like multiple sclerosis, since patients often deal with depression and/or anxiety.

 Takeaway